 Shoulder Injury Compensation Calculator

-By Megan Hale.
-Last updated 14th December 2022.
+By Stephen Taylor.
+Last updated 24th October 2024.
 In this guide, we’ll look at how to use a shoulder injury compensation calculator to value your claim.
 If you’ve sustained an injury to your shoulder in an accident caused by third party negligence, you could be entitled to make a personal injury claim for compensation.

 Shoulder injuries can be painful.
 Furthermore, a shoulder injury may affect how you’re able to use your arm.
 It might stop you from working if you need mobility in your arm to do your job and in some cases can have permanent effects.